SEM-GAT: Explainable Semantic Pose Estimation using Learned Graph Attention: Graph Construction

 \section{Graph Construction}

 We propose a novel graph representation preserving key information and relationships within semantic instances to guide the discovery of registration matches.
-By exploiting local topological and semantic information, we generate concise graph representations downsampling the pointclouds according to the semantic relationships identified between points.
+By exploiting local topology and semantics, we generate concise graph representations downsampling the pointclouds according to the semantic relationships identified between points.